fl0zone/fl0-docs/docs/platform/applications.md

 ![App scaling](./assets/app-scaling.png)

-## Pausing Deployments
+## Pausing Applications

-You can pause an Application or Worker deployment to avoid consuming resources and incurring costs.
+You can pause an Application or Worker to avoid consuming resources and incurring costs.

 :::info note
 Pausing does not affect any databases connected to your app.